davidgiga1993/mixing-station-docs/docs/platforms/android.md

 # Android
-For Android the app is distributed as `Free` and `Professional` version.
-For each mixer there is a separate app in the app store.
+For Android one app is distributed.
+Depending on the mixer model you can connect without purchasing a `pro` license.
+You can use all features of the app in the offline mode for free.
+As soon as you want to connect to a mixer it's required to buy the app for the mixer model you want to connect to.

 ## Requirements
 - Android >= 4.0.1
 - Android emulators will work for Midas/Behringer mixers, but not for A&H mixers
-- Chromebooks are currently not supported
+- Chromebooks are not supported (but still might work)

 ## Settings location
 The app does store all settings in the internal storage of the device.